Shicheng-Guo/HowtoBook/Ziller2013-GSE46644/readme.md

 ### Description

 Paired tumor and normal colon whole-genome bisulfite sequencing (WGBS) data.
 More information about this data is available on GEO (GSE46644).
-Only chromosome 22.

 ### Citation